-Recent shots fired at the Nevada Test Site (NTS) enable a preliminary analysis of the hazards from accidental or experimental detonation of atomic weapons when little or no fission occurs, i.e., when the yield is essentially that of the high explosive component.
-The health hazard arises from the plutonium which may be present.
-Uranium, although consistently present, affords no radiological health hazard in the quantities and degree of dispersion involved because of its very much lower specific activity and because of its behavior in biological systems.
+Recent experiments at the Nevada Test Site (NTS) have necessitated a preliminary analysis of the plutonium hazards associated with the accidental or experimental detonation of small atomic weapons under conditions such that the degree of criticality produced is insignificant.
+Insignificant criticality in this case means that the fission yield is so low that it contributes essentially nothing to the overall explosive yield compared to that produced by the high explosive component of the weapon.

 2. General Statement of the Problem

 The majority of the plutonium undoubtedly will be converted to the oxide by the heat of the explosion.
 The heat of the explosion and the pyrophoric nature of plutonium metal may result in the generation of an oxide fume consisting of a high relative percentage of fine particles.
 The oxide produced will be carried out in all directions by the shock front and taken up in the cloud which will produce a fall-out condition in the immediate vicinity and downwind from the point of detonation.
 The fall-out condition will produce two different types of plutonium hazard, (1) immediate or acute, and (2) residual.

--7-
+UNCLASSIFILL

 2.1 Immediate or acute hazard

 Within the limits of the fall-out pattern including the downwind vector, there may be high plutonium concentrations (in fine particulate form) in the air for several minutes after the detonation.
 This high concentration of plutonium in the air will create an immediate or acute plutonium inhalation hazard to anyone caught in or entering the area before all of the particulate matter has settled to the ground.
 As the majority of the plutonium suspended in the air may be primarily in the form of fine insoluble plutonium oxide particles, radiation exposure of the lung probably will be the primary hazard.
 The magnitude of the immediate hazard will depend on the plutonium concentration per unit volume of air, the respiratory rate of the individual, the time the individual is in the fall-out, and to some extent the size distribution of the particles carrying the radioactive material.

-· · ·

 2.2 Residual hazard

 Settling of the suspended matter in the fall-out pattern will result in a primary area of surface contamination essentially the shape and size of the original fall-out plane.
-This residual contamination will result in a potential plutonium health hazard to persons living or

--8working in the area for a relatively long time after the detonation.
+This residual contamination will result in a potential plutonium health hazard to persons living or working in the area for a relatively long time after the detonation.
 It should be emphasized strongly that any amount of plutonium deposited on the surface constitutes no hazard whatsoever so long as it remains deposited.
 The actual plutonium hazard to persons living or working in the contaminated area is, therefore, directly dependent on the amount of plutonium on the surface and the fraction of the surface contamination which is subsequently disturbed and resuspended in a manner which will enable it to gain entrance into the body.

-•. .